pemsley/z-methoxy/README.md

 my version of `autojump`/`zoxide`.

-`z-methoxy` uses the most recent access time (by z-methoxy) and the number of times that directory has been used to inform its selection - paths that have been recently used have increased weight and directories that use used many times have higher weights
+`z-methoxy` uses the most recent access time (by z-methoxy) and the number of times that directory has been used to weight its selection options - paths that have been recently used have increased weight and directories that are used many times have higher weights.

   - path name _fragments_ can be used (_e.g._ `cd p e git z` which will match "$HOME/Projects/external/git/zoxide")
   - The match for the path components is case insensitive
   - the path components fragments are matched in order
   - the last path component must match the last directory in the path